nmerovingian/Acetic-Acid-Dissociation-AI/README.md

 The code repository to for extracting thermal and kinetic rate constants of dissociation of acetic acid using a simulation and machine learning approach.
 This repository is for "Experimental Voltammetry Analyzed Using Artificial Intelligence: Thermodynamics and Kinetics of the Dissociation of Acetic Acid in Aqueous Solution" submitted to *Analytical Chemistry*.

 # Experimental Data
 The experimental data for chronoamperometry described in paper at four concentrations of acetic acid (10 mM, 20mM, 40 mM and 100 mM).
-The steady state current is thus obtained and used as features for the AI.
+The steady state currents are thus obtained and used as features for the AI.

 # PythonScripts